MooersLab/crafted-emacs-config/README.md

 Dave Wilson, Jeff Bowman, and others have built [crafted-emacs](https://github.com/SystemCrafters/crafted-emacs).
 This is an Emacs profile that tries to maximize the use of the built-in features of Emacs while minimizing the use of packages.
+It already has an autocompletion system so avoid another one.

 I had to install the JetBeans fonts on my Mac OS.
 Now it has the look and feel of Dave Wilson's setup on System Crafters.